Take a moment to find out what personal loans are, and learn what to do if and when you need them.

 Say you want to borrow $5,000.
 You have the option of a 1-year term loan with 5% interest per year, or a revolving loan with 20% interest per year.

 If you apply for the term loan at 5% interest a year or $250, you will need to pay 12 fixed monthly payments of $437.50 each (not including any processing fees).
-If you act smart Alec make full payment before the end of the 12 months, the bank penalises you with an “early termination fee”.
+Should you want to make full payment before the end of the 12 months, the bank will penalise you with an “early termination fee”.

 Basically, that means the faster you pay back the loan, the less interest you end up paying.